The 20 Top Stories On NPR In 2019

 2. American With No Medical Training Ran Center For Malnourished Ugandan Kids.
 105 Died

-When she was 19, Renee Bach founded a charity that went on to care for over 900 severely malnourished babies and children.
+When she was 19, Renee Bach founded a charity that went on to care for more than 900 severely malnourished babies and children.
 Now she is being sued by two of the mothers whose children died.

 3. 'The Best Thing You Can Do Is Not Buy More Stuff,' Says 'Secondhand' Expert